 IB v Greece, ECtHR, 2013

-The court found it was unlawful discrimination contrary to Article 14 to dismiss an employee because of his colleagues’ fears about him being HIV positive.
+The ECtHR found it was unlawful discrimination contrary to Article 14 to dismiss an employee because of his colleagues’ fears about him being HIV positive.

 Kiyutin v Russia, ECtHR, 2011

-HIV positive status was held to fall within Article 14.
-There was unlawful discrimination where a Government refused to grant a residence permit to those who were HIV positive.
+The ECtHR held that a person’s “health status” – including in this case being HIV positive – was an “other status” within Article 14.
+There was unlawful discrimination where a government refused to grant a residence permit to those who were HIV positive.